MasterFacilityList/mfl_api/README.rst

 b.
 Through accessing the urls directly

-Below is a listing of the urls in the project:
+Below is a listing of the major urls in the project:

 **Counties**
 ``api/common/counties/``

 **Constituencies**
-``api/common/constituencies``
+``api/common/constituencies/``

 **Contacts**
 ``api/common/contacts/``